DustinSwecker/musical-kerfluffle/README.md

 ## How to Contribute

-Anyone who would like to contribute to the project should reach out via email or  via linkedin.>
+Anyone who would like to contribute to the project should reach out via email or  via GitHub.

 ## Testing